 All across Lviv you will hear street music and the quality is really quite good!
 Usually in the centre square is the best.
-There a guy who has a guitar and powerful speaker and does some amazing covers!
-Sadly it was so cold I didn’t always want to stand and watch for too long!
+There is a guy with a guitar and a powerful speaker who does some amazing covers!
+Sadly, it was so cold I didn’t always want to stand and watch for too long!

 On many of the walls in streets and alleyways you will find really cool street art!
-I wont tell you where…go for a walk and see what you can find!
+I won’t tell you where … just go for a walk and see what you can find!

 In the very centre of the city in Rynok Square is a tall tower that you can walk to the top of.
-Yes I say walk, there’s no elevator.
-But trust me the view is well worth the walk up the spiral staircase that seems to go almost all the way to heaven!
-The view from here is one of the best in the city as you can probably see from my pictures.
+Yes, I say walk; there’s no elevator.
+But trust me; the view is well worth the walk up a spiral staircase that seems to go almost all the way to heaven!
+The view from the top is one of the best in the city, as you can probably see from my pictures.

-Access is through the city hall and follow the picture of the tower on the signs.
+Access is through the City Hall.
+Follow the picture of the tower on the signs.
 The only way is up….

-The cutest kid feeds the pidgins outside the Church of St Olha
+The cutest kid feeds the pigeons outside the Church of St Olha

 Follow THIS LINK to find the map location.
-You can catch tram 1, 9 or 10 west from the centre of the city about 20 minutes or walk.
-I’m not a big fan of churches but this one is supper cool because for 10 UAH you can climb up the spiral staircase and look at the view across the city.
+You can catch tram 1, 9 or 10 west from the centre of the city for about 20 minutes, or walk.
+I’m not a big fan of churches but this one is super-cool because for 10 UAH you can climb up the spiral staircase and look at the view across the city.
 And on the walk back down the hill to the city visit the St George Cathedral as well.

 And that is my guide of What To Do In Lviv!
 I hope you have as much fun here as I did!